Kristina Davis: 2015–2017

 There is a mention of Parker when Kristina's brother, Morgan, dies in a car explosion meant for Julian.
 Kristina steps up to comfort her father, Sonny, who blames himself.
 Kristina's character matures while dealing with Morgan's death.
 Parker sends a sympathy card with her wife's name also written on it.
 Kristina admits that she still dreams about Parker.

 Time passes and Kristina and Molly are enrolled at Port Charles University when Molly's class is assigned a different teacher before the semester begins.
 They are shocked to realize it is Parker.
 Kristina tried to decide how to handle the situation but Alexis finds out first when they meet Parker at a park concert in town.
 Alexis is furious and tries to drive Parker away but Kristina fends her off, claiming she could take care of her own life and that she needs to stop controlling hers.
 Alexis leaves and Kristina goes to seek out Parker.
 They talk and Parker reveals her marriage was officially dead.
 They flirt but ultimately Parker can't risk her career and this time Kristina doesn't push it.

 Kristina, still having feelings for Parker, tries to take her mind off her by going to a "Ladies night" at the Floating Rib with Valerie as her wing woman.
-Valerie points out that a woman is giving Kristina "looks" and it turns about to be Parker.
+Valerie points out that a woman is giving Kristina "looks" and it turns out to be Parker.
 Parker is playing pool with another woman.
 Kristina tells Valerie about their one-night stand and how Parker dumped her and Valerie decides they should make Parker jealous and starts to kiss Kristina.
 Parker is visibly upset by this.

 Later Parker helps Kristina take care of Scout while Sam is at the hospital with Jason.
 They talk and Parker admits that she isn't dating anyone.
 Valerie walks up to them and poses as Kristina's girlfriend, still trying to make Parker jealous and Kristina plays along, trying to move on from her former professor.